voidauth/voidauth/README.md

 ### Why Choose VoidAuth?

-- Simplicity.
-An intuitive web interface for end-users and administrators.
+- Simplicity: An intuitive web interface for end-users and administrators.
-- Flexibility.
-Easily customize your login page with your own logo, app title, and theme colors.
+- Flexibility: Easily customize your login page with your own logo, app title, and theme colors.
-- Modern Authentication.
-Support for cutting-edge authentication methods like passkeys, password complexity rules.
+- Modern: Support for authentication methods like passkeys.
-- Self-Hosted.
-Take complete control of your authentication.
+- Self-Hosted: Take control!

 ## Getting Started